Pineapplee01/Malicious-User-Detection-Method-Based-on-the-Fusion-of-Large-and-Small-Models/README.md

 ## 📦 Data

--**We Use the same dataset as the SeGA project，and the dataset is [available](https://github.com/ying0409/SeGA) in Official code and data of the paper [SeGA: Preference-Aware Self-Contrastive Learning with Prompts for Anomalous User Detection on Twitter](https://arxiv.org/abs/2312.11553) **
+- **We Use the same dataset as the SeGA project，and the dataset is [available](https://github.com/ying0409/SeGA)** in Official code and data of the paper [SeGA: Preference-Aware Self-Contrastive Learning with Prompts for Anomalous User Detection on Twitter](https://arxiv.org/abs/2312.11553)

 user IDs and list IDs sampled from [Twibot-22](https://github.com/LuoUndergradXJTU/TwiBot-22) and user labels in this repo.